davidhu2006/cs246e-notes/Notes/problem_22.md

 // what happens here???
 *b1 = *b2;
+//Only the Book part is copied, partial assignment.
+Topic does not match title+author
 ```
 Now Author2 writes about BASIC and Author1 writes about C++
 - Essentially only the book part gets copied over